MagicXIV/MarkupCourseJasmijn/01_research_compendium/README.md

-# An Actually Reproducible Simulation Study in RStudio
+# A Reproducible First Analysis of PISA Data in RStudio
 By: Jasmijn Bazen
-Date of creation: 08/11/2024
+Date of creation: 10/01/2025

-Purpose: To show what an actual nicely reproducible simulation study entails.
-So no changing code to specify working directory, no downloading of extra files etc.
+Purpose: TO have a fully reproducible study on a subset of the PISA dataset.
+No changing code to specify working directory, no downloading of extra files.
+Possibly needing to run the last 3 lines of code in the console instead due to the package being used.

 Software versions:
 General: